Gruximillian/number_length/README.md

 console.log(length); // 6
 ```

-This will always work in math, though not always in JavaScript because its floating point weirdness, but it will work in most of the cases and it's best we can do with calculation.
+This will always work in math, though not always in JavaScript because its floating point weirdness, but it will work in most of the cases and it's best that we can do with calculation.

 ### Using the exponent

-There's another way to get the number of digits that does not require us to calculate anything and we can use JavaScript's built in methods to get what we want.
+There's another way to get the number of digits that does not require us to calculate anything and we can use JavaScript's built-in methods to get what we want.
 Let's see how can we do that.

 Ok, so the problem is that the number is written in the [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation) which limits the number of characters in its string representation and we can't use `.length` string method to get the number of digits.
 But we can use the information from that scientific notation to actually get the number of digits.
 In order to do so, let's write a number in scientific notation: